AndySECP/Data-Science-to-fight-poverty/README.md

 Let start with the **problem**.
 Currently, lot of countries in the developping world have only few data available regarding economic development.
 This harm the ability to target intervention and effort to identify the needs in a particular place.
 In addition, it is hard to scale up the traditional data collection methods.

+One solution is to use passively collected data, from Mobile Phone, Stallite imagery or social media.
+In this paper, the idea is to leverages luminosity at night in satellite imagery to estimate the economic activity.
+Yet, in some impoverished areas, luminosity level can me quite low and therefore has few variability.
+In addition we don't have a lot of labeled data available.
+One solution to this problem is to use Transfer Learning.

+The steps are:
+1. Using a CNN pretrained on ImageNet
+2. Fine tune the model to predict nighttime light intensities
+3. Train a Ridge regression to estimate cluster level expenditure or asset (using survey + images features from the model)